laskdaf/docs/tx_lifecycle.md

 }
 ```

-Since the SDK has a modular design, each transaction may have `Msgs` that need to be handled by different modules.
+Since the SDK has a modular design, the `Msgs` may need to be handled by different modules.
 BaseApp includes a **Router** [interface](https://github.com/cosmos/cosmos-sdk/blob/59765cecb11612a85d15acceb73bea677953057c/baseapp/router.go) and each `Msg` must implement a `Route` function to return the name of the module to route the message to.

 #### EndBlock
 `EndBlock` is always run at the end of the block and allows for automatic function calls (sparingly to avoid getting into infinite loops).
 More importantly, this function allows changes to the validator set by returning ValidatorUpdate objects or governnace changes by returning ConsensusParams.